 Minor Concerns: Line 93, Step 1.2.2: *Please specify speed and time of centrifugation here.

-Added this information
+Added this information.

 Line 98, Step 2.1: *"Exact concentrations needed" should be clarified to: "exact concentrations of percoll needed".
 Upon first read it was not clear if you were talking about concentrations of percoll or bacteria. *Please specify the difference between a mini gradient and a regular one.
 I.e. I think (?) that the mini gradient just has one concentration of percoll and the standard gradient contains three, but this is not specified in the text at this point.
 Also, please state the volumes used in mini and standard gradients. *One might include that a hyper capsulated control as well as non-capsulated could be used. *Is there any special requirements for making up different concentrations of Percoll?
 Just mix with PBS?
 Do you sterilize the Percoll?

-We have clarified all the above points
+We have clarified all the above points.

 Line 106, Step 2.1.1: *What is the total volume of Percoll needed per concentration/assay?
 It should be stated here.

-This will depend on the number of strains of interest, however, we have added precise volumes needed per sample for each step
+This will depend on the number of strains of interest, however, we have added precise volumes needed per sample for each step.

 Line 113-120, Step 2.2 and 2.2.1: *This needs to be changed.
 By step 2.2.1, as it is written, the bacterial cells have already been applied to the top of the percoll (step 2.2), so it is too late to talk about doing it extremely slowly, etc. I would recommend making Step 2.2 a header that says: applying bacteria to percoll, or just combining these steps into a single clear one.

-Changed as requested
+Changed as requested.

 Line 123, Step 2.2.3.
 A Figure or schematic associated with this step could aid in understanding.
 Like Fig Bi), but for the mini-gradient.